vboyev-MSFT/defender-docs/defender-xdr/unified-soc-platform/overview-unified-security.md

 ### Protect assets

-Use the unified security platform to protect a wide range of assets:
+Use the unified security platform to protect a wide range of assets, including:

-- **Defender XDR**:
-    - **Defender for Office 365**: Protect against threats posed by email messages, URL links, and Office 365 collaboration tools.
+- Protect against threats posed by email messages, URL links, and Office 365 collaboration tools with Defender for Office 365.
-    - **Defender for Endpoint**: Monitor and protect endpoint devices.
-Detect and investigate device breaches, and automatically respond to threats.
+- Monitor and protect endpoint devices with Microsoft Defender for Endpoint.
+You can monitor, detect, and investigate device breaches, and automatically respond to security threats.
-    - **Defender Vulnerability Management**: Identify assets and software inventory.
-Assess device posture to find security vulnerabilities.
+- With Defender Vulnerability Management, you can identify assets and software inventory, and assess device posture to find security vulnerabilities.
-    - **Defender for Cloud Apps**: Protect and control access to SaaS cloud apps.
+- Protect and control access to SaaS cloud apps with Defender for Cloud Apps.
-    - **Defender for Identity**: Identify, detect, and investigate Entra ID threats.
+- Identify, detect, and investigate Entra ID threats with Defender for Identity.
-- **Defender for Cloud**: Improve multicloud and on-premises security posture, and protect cloud workloads against threats.
+- Improve multicloud and on-premises security posture, and protect cloud workloads against threats with Microsoft Defender for Cloud
-- **Microsoft Security Exposure Management**: Discover and assess assets, and remediate risk to reduce attack surfaces.
+- Discover and assess assets, and remediate risk to reduce attack surfaces with Microsoft Security Exposure Management.
-- **Defender for IoT**: Identify and protect OT/IT resources by extending Defender XDR protectoin to OT environments.
+- Identify and protect OT/IT resources by extending Defender XDR protection to OT environments with Microsoft Defender for IoT.

 ### Simplify security management